isabellozano37/MusicProject-BackEnd/README.md

 ## Next Steps 🔜

-In the future, we intend to merge the Front-end (https://github.com/isabellozano37/music-projet) with this Back-end repository.
-The goal is to transform our audio playback web platform into a FullStack website.
-Additionally, we want to continue enhancing our database by storing a greater variety of music and soundstracks, making our audio platform site more attractive, not only visually as we have previously mentioned in the other repository but also by providing a more comprehensive sounds listen.
-Likewise, we will continue working on maintaining our FullStack website to make it increasingly stable and dynamic, allowing us to maximize performance both for us as administrators and for our customers.
+Once we have linked our Front-End project (https://github.com/isabellozano37/music-projet), we want to continue improving our database by storing a greater variety of music and soundtracks, making our audio platform site more attractive, not only visually as mentioned earlier in the other repository, but also by providing a more comprehensive listening experience.
+Likewise, we will continue to work on maintaining our FullStack website to make it increasingly stable and dynamic, allowing us to maximize performance both for ourselves as administrators and for our customers.

 ## Authors 👨‍💻👩‍💻